 - Medically determined injury that prevents the victim from experiencing typical daily activities for at least 90 days within 180 days after the accident

 When a rear-end collision causes the death of a family member or loved one, you have the right to pursue a wrongful death action.
-We will prosecute such a case on your behalf, with compassion and total dedication to obtain the justice you deserve.

 Steps to Filing a Civil Lawsuit

 If you qualify to pursue a personal injury lawsuit, and you plan to embark down this path, here is a preview of what the plaintiff’s attorneys in such a case typically undertake: